White House restoring environmental reviews for big projects

 The 2020 changes caused implementation challenges for federal agencies and “sowed confusion among stakeholders and the general public,'' the White House said in a statement.
 The changes proposed Wednesday will restore regulatory certainty and “help ensure that American infrastructure gets built right the first time and delivers real benefits — not harms — to people who live nearby,” Council on Environmental Quality Chair Brenda Mallory said.

 Environmental groups and African American, Latino and tribal activists had protested the Trump-era rule change, saying it would worsen pollution in areas already reeling from oil refineries, chemical plants and other hazardous sites.
-The National Environmental Policy Act, or NEPA, approved in 1970, is credited with giving poorer communities a platform to negotiate with government regulators and big industries over major projects.
+The 1970 environmental law, known as NEPA, is credited with giving poorer communities a platform to negotiate with government regulators and big industries over major projects.

 “The National Environmental Policy Act is critical to ensuring that federal project managers look before they leap — and listen to experts and the public on a project’s potential impacts to people and wildlife alike," said Mustafa Santiago Ali, vice president of environmental justice, climate and community revitalization for the National Wildlife Federation.
 “This proposed rule will help restore several foundational NEPA protections that were stripped away by the previous administration making a sham of the NEPA process.”

+West Virginia Sen. Shelley Moore Capito, the top Republican on the Senate Environment Committee, said the rule change “adds unnecessary red tape back into building infrastructure.
+As I’ve said before, we can’t ‘Build Back Better’ if we can’t build at all.''

+Capito's comment referred to Biden's oft-repeated pledge to rebuild the nation's infrastructure, including a number of projects that would be authorized under a bipartisan infrastructure bill that has passed the Senate and a more ambitious, Democratic-only bill t hat would address climate change and other priorities.

-Rosalie Winn, a senior attorney for the Environmental Defense Fund, said the new rule will allow agencies to consider climate change and other cumulative effects as they weigh major infrastructure projects, including a number that would be authorized under a bipartisan infrastructure bill that has passed the Senate.
+Rosalie Winn, a senior attorney for the Environmental Defense Fund, said the new rule will allow agencies to consider climate change and other cumulative effects as they weigh major infrastructure projects.

 The Environmental Defense Fund was among environmental groups that challenged the Trump-era rule in court.
 Those cases are now on hold.